 A: An organization cannot serve as the named supporter on an I-134 since the form requires an individual to sign.
 However, USCIS will consider financial and other support that organizations agree to provide for a beneficiary.
-This could include, for example, receiving the beneficiary upon arrival in the United States and providing transportation to initial housing; ensuring that the beneficiary has safe and appropriate housing for the duration of their parole and initial basic necessities; helping the beneficiary complete necessary paperwork such as for employment authorization, for a Social Security card, and for services for which the individual may be eligible; ensuring that the beneficiary's health care and medical needs are met for the duration of the parole; and assisting the beneficiary with accessing education, learning English, securing employment and enrolling children in school.
+This could include, for example, the following: receiving the beneficiary upon arrival in the United States and providing transportation to initial housing; ensuring that the beneficiary has safe and appropriate housing for the duration of their parole and initial basic necessities; helping the beneficiary complete necessary paperwork such as for employment authorization, for a Social Security card, and for services for which the individual may be eligible; ensuring that the beneficiary with accessing education, learning English, securing employment and enrolling children in school.